jkkummerfeld/1ec-graph-parser/evaluation/README.md

 # Evaluation

-These scripts provide evaluation metrics for (1) traces in the standard PTB representation, (2) all structure in our representation.
+These scripts provide evaluation metrics for (1) nulls and traces in the standard PTB representation, (2) all structure in our representation.

-## Trace Evaluation - ptb-trace-eval.py
+## Null and trace Evaluation - ptb-trace-eval.py

 Basic usage is: